[UPDATED] Bloodkin’s Daniel Hutchens In Hospital After Suffering Stroke

 Daniel Hutchens died on Sunday.
 Read an obituary and statement from the Bloodkin camp.

-Daniel Hutchens, a co-founding member of the Athens, Georgia-based band BloodKin, was hospitalized and placed on life support on Friday, May 7 after suffering a “massive stroke.”
+Daniel Hutchens, a co-founding member of the Athens, Georgia-based band Bloodkin, was hospitalized and placed on life support on Friday, May 7 after suffering a “massive stroke.”
 Hutchens’ condition was reported via Bloodkin’s social media accounts.

 Hutchens co-founded the Athens, Georgia-based Bloodkin with Eric Carter, amassing over 300 original songs by the mid-1990s.
 Several of those songs have been covered by fellow Athens-based band, Widespread Panic, including “Can’t Get High,” “End Of The Show,” “Henry Parsons Died,” “Who Do You Belong To?” and “Quarter Tank of Gasoline.”